 The annual report is to include reporting on the amount deposited in the Housing Fund each year.
-Amounts deposited by the Authority into the Fund for the entire fiscal year 2014-15 equals \$952,425 of which \$213,132 was for ROPS related expenditures.
-This amount is less than in the previous year because ROPS related revenue attributable to debt service on the 2010 Housing Bonds is no longer being transferred from the Housing Authority.
+Amounts deposited by the Authority into the Fund for the entire fiscal year 2015-16 equals \$1,711,649 of which \$210,475 was for ROPS related expenditures.
+This amount excludes ROPS related revenue attributable to debt service on the 2010 Housing Bonds which, starting in 2014-15, is no longer being transferred to the Housing Authority.